JuliusNtale/Neuraltale-Website-with-React/README.md

    - Build Command: `npm run build`
    - Output Directory: Leave empty (auto-detected)
    - Install Command: `npm install`

+4. **Analytics Setup**:
+   - Analytics are automatically enabled on Vercel
+   - View your data in the Vercel dashboard
+   - No additional configuration needed

 ### Other Platforms